edgedb/edgedb/docs/edgeql/funcops/set.rst

 ----------

-.. eql:operator:: DISTINCT: DISTINCT A

-    :optype A: SET OF anytype
-    :resulttype: SET OF anytype
+.. eql:operator:: DISTINCT: DISTINCT SET OF anytype -> SET OF anytype

     Return a set without repeating any elements.